 As a result, I decided to get help from a third-party program called Apple Music Converter to download and keep a collection of songs on the iPod classic.
-Now I can finally listen to Apple Music offline and I can still own the songs after cancelling the subscription.
+Now I can finally listen to Apple Music offline and I can still own the songs after canceling the subscription.
 Here I would like to share the exact way to listen to Apple Music on iPod classic, iPod nano, etc.

 Before we get started, check out the iPod classic's supported audio formats:AAC (8 to 320 Kbps), Protected AAC (from iTunes Store), MP3 (8 to 320 Kbps), MP3 VBR, Audible (formats 2, 3, 4, Audible Enhanced Audio, AAX, and AAX+), Apple Lossless, AIFF, and WAV.

 Part 2 How to Listen to Apple Music on iPad classic

 Note: The iPod touch is the only iPod in the line that can get Apple Music.

 For now, Apple Music Converter is the perfect solution to remove the DRM protection on your purchased iTunes or Apple Music.
 By helping you convert the Apple Music songs to plain MP3, you can save the tracks to wherever you like and listen to the music whenever you want.
 Aside from music, this program is capable of extracting audio files from iTunes movies, TV shows and podcasts with lossless quality.
 It supports both Windows and Mac.DownloadDownload